Copa Argentina de Básquet

 The Copa Argentina de Básquet (English: Argentina Cup of Basketball) was an Argentine men's professional club basketball national cup competition.
-The competition was contested between the teams of the top-tier level Argentine League (LNB), and the second-tier level Argentine 2nd Division.
+The competition was contested between the teams of the top-tier level –Liga Nacional de Básquet (LNB), and the second-tier level –Torneo Nacional de Ascenso.

+In 2011, the Pre-Olympic Tournament (2011 FIBA Americas Championship) that was held from August 30 to September 11 in the city of Mar del Plata, prevented the 2011 Argentine Cup from being played, for this reason, the cup was canceled for that year.
+The competition was never resumed.

+Nine editions of the cup were played, with Boca Juniors being the most winning team with 5 titles.